dotnet/msbuild/documentation/high-level-introduction.md

 ### What is MSBuild?

 MSBuild is a build system commonly used to build .NET projects.
-It is made up the MSBuild toolchain itself, and some number of additional files provided by the SDKs which provide platform specific instructions on how to process projects of those types.
+It is made up of the MSBuild toolchain itself, and some number of additional files provided by the SDKs which provide platform specific instructions on how to process projects of those types.

 MSBuild is built up of a few very generic ideas:

-- Run a sequence of defined steps based upon input / output files and dependency ordering
+- Run a sequence of defined steps (Tasks) based upon input / output files and dependency ordering
 - Store single and groups of values in a global table
 - Steps can load C# library tasks and execute them
 - Include other files in the file we are processing